 - Possibly the most overlooked of all gout sources is stress.
 Stress is just as much of a trigger as food.
 Strong emotions and negative thinking create powerful acidic chemistry in the internal environment of the body.
 The stress hormones adrenaline and cortisol add to the overall acidic load that has to be managed by the kidneys.
 This adds to the strain of maintaining the pH balance and helps to provide the right conditions for gout to flourish.
 Aiding the body with stress-buffering nutrients as well as stress relieving exercises helps tremendously.

-- Eat antioxidant foods, including fruits (such as blueberries, cherries), and vegetables (such as squash).
+- Eat antioxidant foods, including fruits (such as blueberries, blackberries), and vegetables (such as squash, spinach).

-- Eat foods high in potassium like celery, broccoli and mixed greens (like kale and chard).
+- Consume foods high in potassium like celery, broccoli and mixed greens (like kale and chard).

 - Some nutritionally oriented doctors promote a low fructose diet to treat gout.
 In fact, they have seen such promising improvements from eliminating sugar from the diet, that they promote purine-rich foods in the absence of sugar.

-- Eat more high fiber foods, including apples, sweet potato skins, berries, root vegetables (such as yams and turnips), and psyllium seed.
+- Include more high fiber foods, including apples, sweet potato skins, berries, root vegetables (such as yams and turnips), and psyllium seed.

-- Include foods rich in magnesium and low in calcium, such as brown rice, avocado, and banana.
+- Eat foods rich in magnesium and low in calcium, such as brown rice, avocado, and banana.

 - Lemon and apple cider vinegar help balance pH.
 Lemons are a very effective liver stimulant and dissolvent of uric acid.
 Lemon helps to liquefy bile making digestive juices flow much more freely.
-You can also support bile supplementally.
+You can also support bile with supplements.

 - Drink 8 glasses of filtered water daily to help flush uric acid from the body.
 Dehydration often triggers a gout attack.
-If poor absorption of water, add mineral drops to the water.
+If water is being poorly absorbed, add mineral drops to the water.
 Drinking water before bedtime helps keep things from concentrating overnight.

-- A daily multivitamin daily, containing the antioxidant vitamins A, C, E, the B-complex vitamins, and trace minerals such as magnesium, calcium, zinc and selenium.
+- A daily multivitamin, containing the antioxidant vitamins A, C, E, the B-complex vitamins, and trace minerals such as magnesium, calcium, zinc and selenium.
 Magnesium specifically is helpful.

 - Quercetin with bromelain.
 Papaya supplements are also beneficial, or eating lots of fresh pineapple.